davesteele/argparse_formatter/README.md

 12/20/25 - FlexiHelpFormatter is making progress in the review process.
 I'm replacing the formatter code here with that submission, with aliases with the old names, for use with older Python versions.
+The name has changed to ParagraphHelpFormatter.
+That class has been aliased to all of the old names that this module used to reference.

 Argparse Paragraph Formatter